ttytm/vibe/README.md

 - Additional curl-compatible formats beyond HTTP.
 - Expose response streams / io.Reader implementation

 Given that the project is being worked on in spare time, please excuse potential delays in replying due to limited time resources.
-Contributions like bug reports, stars, donations and suggestions are welcome alike!
+Contributions like bug 🐛 reports, ⭐ stars and 💡 suggestions are welcome alike!